waughsh/waughsh.github.io/_posts/2018-07-15-inducing-tree.md

 Overall goal: whether LSTM or Bidirectional LSTM have **latent tree representations**, and whether these representations are **more computationally efficient** than trees produced by PCFG parsing.

 Strategy: Use CD on LSTM to build trees.
 Have a few strategies for tree building.

-Compare whether the tree is similar to
+We have various tree generation algorithms:

+SPINN, SPINN-NC, RL-SPINN, Gumbel-ST (Bowman 2018)

+We have vanilla algorithms:

+LSTM, BLSTM.
+(Optional: Transformer, CNN)

+We also have various sentence embedding models:

+InferSent, DisSent, [GenSen](https://github.com/Maluuba/gensen) (3 major sentence-based, LSTM/GRU based encoding algorithm)

+ELMo, TransformerLM (language-model based)

+Tree inducing algorithm:

+ACD (agglomerative contextual decomposition) (greedy)

+(other etc.)

+Experiments:

+1. Do LSTM/BLSTM learn consistent trees?
+(RL-SPINN, SPINN do not) (Table 2) (Gumbel-ST does agree with self a lot) (Measure by Self-F1)
+2. Sentence classification performance
+   - When inducing from sentence embedding models, do recursive neural network (SPINN-PI-NT) outperform vanilla trained LSTM?
+   - Is sentence embedding model the ceiling of recursive neural network?
+   - Curcial: Does recursive NN trained from BiLSTM grammar outperform consistuency parsing grammar (Stanford CoreNLP) (Bowman's result showing training on CoreNLP grammar = training on learned grammar) (we can show improvements)
+3. Does the grammar match SST, SNLI, MultiNLI, and then maybe PTB?
+(Table 4)
+4. Qualitative studies on these grammars

 ## Inducing Compositional Structures from LSTM